Domestic Assault Charges

 Do not plead guilty to “domestic assault” without first obtaining legal advice from a Toronto domestic assault lawyer at Kostman & Pyzer, Barristers.
 An individual charged with “domestic assault” is often forced out of their home and unable to communicate with their family.
 At Kostman and Pyzer, Barristers we work to restore the family dynamic destroyed by a simple call to the police.
 At Kostman and Pyzer, Barristers, we fight for your rights!

-Experienced Domestic Assault Lawyer Toronto
+Experienced Domestic Assault and Domestic Violence Lawyer Toronto

-- She Said-He Said: As domestic assault cases are often this type of variety it is important to have strong representation.
+- She Said-He Said: As domestic abuse cases are often this type of variety it is important to have strong representation.
 From a prosecution point of view, this type of allegation is hard to prove since very often there are few independent corroborating witnesses.
 Furthermore, the Crown Attorney is aware that in many cases complainants recant or deny their earlier evidence and suggest that they were exaggerating due to intoxication.

 - More Serious But No Significant Injury: In more serious cases, where there is no significant injury to the complainant, the client will ordinarily be offered a “discharge” (no criminal conviction or criminal record) and probation wherein the client agrees to attend the PARS (Partner Assault Response) Program.
 The client pleads guilty to “assault” and participates in the program.
 As the client gets deeper into the program, bail conditions are relaxed so as to allow greater contact between spouses.
 After the successful completion of the program, the client receives a discharge.